glue-viz/glue-plotly/README.rst

 Experimental plot.ly plugin for glue
 ------------------------------------

-This package is a plugin for `glue <https://glueviz.org/>`_ that allows functionality linking glue to `Plotly <https://plotly.com/>`_.
+This package is a plugin for `glue <https://glueviz.org/>`_ that allows linking glue to `Plotly <https://plotly.com/>`_.
 This includes three main pieces of functionality:

 - Export glue views to standalone HTML pages